mod_xml2enc

 Usage

-Filter modules need to be enabled for mod_xml2enc.
-Modules should use the xml2enc_charset optional function to retrieve the charset argument to pass to the libxml2 parser, and may use the xml2enc_filter optional function to postprocess to another encoding.
+Modules such as mod_proxy_html version 3.1 and up use the xml2enc_charset optional function to retrieve the charset argument to pass to the libxml2 parser, and may use the xml2enc_filter optional function to postprocess to another encoding.
+Using mod_xml2enc with an enabled module, no configuration is necessary: the other module will configure mod_xml2enc for you (though you may still want to customise it using the configuration directives below).

-For normal operation with an xml2enc-enabled module, it is sufficient to insert mod_xml2enc in the filter chain ahead of any libxml2-based filter.
-No additional configuration is required.
-For example, to use it with mod_publisher to improve the latter's i18n support with HTML and XML, it is sufficient to use
+To use it with a libxml2-based module that isn't explicitly enabled for mod_xml2enc, you will have to configure the filter chain yourself.
+For example, to use it with mod_publisher to improve the latter's i18n support with HTML and XML, you could use

 FilterProvider iconv xml2enc Content-Type $text/html